PurpleAvatar/multiscale_biological_modeling/index.md

 #

-Try not to repeat the title
+Try not to repeat the title with a wide layout

 Where does this (here) text go? (index.md) Changing as we go10